-If you’re selling advanced products like annuities, you may spend time after appointments developing proposals for your prospects.
+If you’re selling non-1-call-close products like annuities, you may spend time after appointments developing proposals for your prospects.

-You have to get up.
-You have to see people.
-You have to deal with rejection.
-You have to deal with success.
+You have to get up, see prospects, deal with rejection, and on occasion, deal with success.
 It is an emotional roller coaster some days.

 Now let’s discuss the top 5 qualities of successful insurance agents.

-Additionally, I’ll describe qualities that don’t matter much, which may come as a surprise to you.
+Additionally, I’ll describe qualities that don’t matter much, which may come as a surprise .

-What’s funny is that in doing these interviews for my best-selling book on top producers, and personally working top producers in my agency, I’ve come to find that there is more in common with successful agents than there are differences.
+What’s funny is that in doing these interviews for my best-selling book on top producers, I’ve come to find that there is MORE in common with successful insurance agents than there are differences.

 Successful insurance agents believe that what they’re doing is MORE than just a job.